 Journal: The New Strategist Journal

 In 2015, the CCW programme launches the New Strategist Journal (NSJ) under the editorial direction of Dr Johnson.
 NSJ is designed to attract fresh thinking on the question of strategic thought, planning and decision-making.Civil wars Conflict management Ethics of war Foreign Policy and diplomacy History International security Religion Revolution Violence security and conflict

 In the past I have supervised postgraduate theses on the history of war and strategy.
-I now supervise work on strategic studies and decision-making, using historical and contemporary case studies.
+I now supervise work on strategic studies and decision-making, cyber, and strategic confrontation and coercion, using both historical and contemporary case studies.